niklas/Tirade/README.markdown

 ## Fin

-Try it out and tell me about it.
+Check it out and give me feedback!